 Future plans include a specialist carriage workshop to aid the restoration of our vintage carriage collection.
 Current major restoration projects include the second restoration of steam loco Ka945 and diesel loco Da1471.

 Our fleet - Since the 1970’s Steam Incorporated has saved a large collection of locomotives and passenger carriages.
-Many are currently certified for main line running, some are undergoing restoration while the remainder wait their turn for restoration.
+Included are seven steam engines and three main line diesel engines.
+Many are currently certified for main line running, some are being restored.